-- \Online/Hybrid courses require students to complete the Distance Learning Orientation Video prior to enrolling in an online course. - \Online courses require an audience of at least 3 people, aged 13 and older.
-If there is no audience a penalty of 15% will be assessed.
+NOTE: Online courses require an audience of at least 3 people, aged 13 and older.
+If the audience requirement is not met, a penalty of 15% will be assessed.
+Please refer to the Instructor's Course Information Sheet for additional information.